 AcademicsAt least 90 hours of college coursework is required to apply, and advanced placement (AP) and other credits are acceptable.

 We welcome applicants from all majors and colleges with a strong emphasis on academic excellence, compassion, service, integrity, diversity, collegiality and innovation.
 All applicants should demonstrate a high level of scholarship.
-The Class of 2022 average GPA is 3.67 and MCAT total score is 512.
-A science GPA of 3.2 is required to be reviewed by admissions.
-Post-baccalaureate and graduate GPA will also be reviewed to meet this requirement.
+The Class of 2023 average GPA is 3.67 and MCAT total score is 513.
+A minimum science GPA of 3.2 is required to be reviewed by admissions.
+Post-baccalaureate and graduate GPA will also be reviewed to meet this requirement."

 While Wake Forest School of Medicine does not have specific required coursework, applicants should be able to demonstrate competence in each of the areas shown as reflected in their MCAT score.
 Applicants from non-science majors are strongly encouraged to complete a variety of science coursework to be a competitive applicant.